How do you wrap a car?

 What kind of material do you wrap with?

 We enjoy using air release wrapping films from 3M, and Orafol

 Do you apply wraps with soap and water?

-Soap and water solutions are very useful for installing clear bra and decal materials, which do not use "bubble free" adhesives.
-However, wrapping vinyls are made to install dry, and their adhesive surfaces are repositionable.
-These are relatively new materials that work differently than traditional vinyls.
+Soap and water solutions are very important for installing clear bra and intermediate vinyls and decal materials, which do not use "air release" adhesives.
+However, wrapping vinyls are made to install dry, and their adhesive surfaces are repositionable and easy to work with.

 What makes "Wolf Vinyl" so successful?

-We are committed to providing our forward-thinking partners with quality, and we are very fortunate for their ongoing support.
-We rely on them to stay in business!
+We are committed to providing our forward-thinking customers with quality, and we are fortunate for their ongoing support.